wombleton/gitlaw-nz/acts/B/Building Act 2004.md

     (3) A failure to comply with this section does not invalidate an instrument that incorporates material by reference.

-    Section 410(1): substituted, on 14 April 2005, by [section 25][915] of the Building Amendment Act 2005 (2005 No 31).
+    Section 410(1): substituted, on 14 April 2005, by [section 25][916] of the Building Amendment Act 2005 (2005 No 31).

-    Section 410(1A): inserted, on 14 April 2005, by [section 25][915] of the Building Amendment Act 2005 (2005 No 31).
+    Section 410(1A): inserted, on 14 April 2005, by [section 25][916] of the Building Amendment Act 2005 (2005 No 31).

-##### 411 Acts and Regulations Publication Act 1989 not applicable to material incorporated by reference
+##### 411 Application of Legislation Act 2012 to provisions incorporated by reference

+*   (1) Nothing in [section 41][888] of the Legislation Act 2012 requires material that is incorporated by reference in an instrument made or issued under this Act to be presented to the House of Representatives.

+    (2) [Subpart 1][917] of Part 3 of the Legislation Act 2012, apart from the modification to the application of [section 41][888] of that Act made by subsection (1), applies to an instrument made or issued under this Act (other than a compliance document) that incorporates material by reference.

-*   The [Acts and Regulations Publication Act 1989][888] does not apply to material incorporated by reference in an instrument or to an amendment to, or replacement of, that material.
+    (3) [Part 2][918] of the Legislation Act 2012 does not apply to material incorporated by reference in an instrument or to an amendment to, or replacement of, that material.

+    Section 411: replaced, on 5 August 2013, by [section 77(3)][889] of the Legislation Act 2012 (2012 No 119).

 ##### 412 Application of Regulations (Disallowance) Act 1989 to material incorporated by reference

-*   (1) Nothing in [section 4][916] of the Regulations (Disallowance) Act 1989 requires material that is incorporated by reference in an instrument made or issued under this Act to be laid before the House of Representatives.

-    (2) The [Regulations (Disallowance) Act 1989][887], apart from the modification to the application of [section 4][916] of that Act made by subsection (1), applies to an instrument made or issued under this Act (other than a compliance document) that incorporates material by reference.
+*   \[Repealed\]

-    Section 412(2): amended, on 7 July 2010, by [section 10][917] of the Building Amendment Act 2010 (2010 No 50).
+    Section 412: repealed, on 5 August 2013, by [section 77(3)][889] of the Legislation Act 2012 (2012 No 119).

 ##### 413 Application of Standards Act 1988 not affected

-*   [Sections 405 to 412][586] do not affect the application of [sections 22 to 25][918] of the Standards Act 1988\.
+*   [Sections 405 to 412][586] do not affect the application of [sections 22 to 25][919] of the Standards Act 1988\.

 #### Amendments and repeal